This set of Dairy Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Evaporator – 1”.

 d) if boiling occurs at atmospheric pressure

-Explanation: Evaporation takes place at surface and below the boiling point.
+Explanation: Evaporation takes place at a surface and below the boiling point.
 The surface atoms or molecules gains energy from surroundings and overcome the attractions of other molecules & get to vaporize.

 7. Compounds evaporating easily and giving off a smell are?